techvoices/techvoices.github.io/src/about/index.md

    * **Mentors** - creating a mentor community to meet other experienced speakers and connecting mentors with aspiring speakers in need of mentoring
    * **Conferences** - announcing conferences seeking first time and underindexed speakers, providing mentors for selected first time speakers

-Over its existence, SpeakEasy has been a significant contributor of new voices and high-quality content to international tech conferences, particularly in testing, quality and teamwork topics.
+Over its existence, TechVoices has been a significant contributor of new voices and high-quality content to international tech conferences, particularly in testing, quality and teamwork topics.

 ## Programs

-SpeakEasy runs two programs at no cost to the aspiring speaker.
+TechVoices runs two programs at no cost to the aspiring speaker.

-   * **SpeakEasy Speaker**.
+   * **TechVoices Speaker**.
 Mentoring on journey to 1st International Conference as Speaker
-   * **SpeakEasy Keynote**.
+   * **TechVoices Keynote**.
 Mentoring on journey from established speaker to 1st International Conference as Keynote Speaker

 We encourage our aspiring speakers to level through to their International Conference by doing *local meetups*, *local conferences* and *online webinars* and we are happy to channel these opportunities to our aspiring speakers through our newsletter.